LitonZhang/Digital-twin-software/README.md

 ﻿
 ## Acknowledgments
 ﻿
-We would like to acknowledge the contributions of the research community and the support from our collaborators.
+We would like to thank the reviewers for their valuable feedback and the support from our collaborators.
 ﻿